 Do I need to add assessment information and simulated practical information in the session plan?

-Overall, the session plan is an important document not only to meet the compliance requirements, but it also helps to improve the quality of education and improve the consistency of the training and assessment process.
+Overall, the session plan is an important document not only to meet the compliance requirements but also helps to improve the quality of education and improve the consistency of the training and assessment process.

-If you have any questions related to this matter, please click here and complete the form.
+If you have any questions related to session planning, please click here and complete the form.